Belfio/agenziaImmobiliare/README.md

 Eventually, a set of data service will be deployed on AWS.

+### Databases

+The platform has 2 main kinds of data structures:

+- SaaS functional data (userProfiles, settings, companyProfile) that can be served with a fast NoSQL database.
+Each retrieval can be done with the main key of userId
+- Property and emission data.
+This is in the form of transactional data and due to the SQL ability to quickly filters and merge data, it is better served with a relational database.

 ### Development

 SST manages the local and serverside deployment.